ninjasujan/react-context-api/readme.md

 Creates link between compiled output file and source file.
 Helps to debug easy in case of an error in browser - In dev mode It is a best practises to hide the source map in production mode to prevent accessing the source code.

+**HOC**
+Higher order component enhance the componenet by adding some extra logic to it. check example